Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

     // The weapon booster currently applied to a player private NetworkVariable<WeaponBooster> PlayerWeaponBooster = new NetworkVariable<WeaponBooster>();

-    // A list of team members active "area weapon boosters" that could be applied if the local player
+    // A list of team members active "area weapon boosters" that can be applied if the local player
     // is within their range.
     private NetworkList<AreaWeaponBooster> TeamAreaWeaponBoosters = new NetworkList<AreaWeaponBooster>();
 }